Custom FileMaker Pro App Pedals Bicycle Tour Company on a New Journey

 WomanTours owner Jackie Marchand began cycling during her college years before she even knew that cycling was a thing.
 “I bought a bike and started pedaling around, going up roads to see where they would take me.
 I had no idea anyone else did that.”
 After earning her MBA, Marchand spent a decade at Terry Bicycles, an East Coast manufacturer of female-tailored bikes.
 She worked with WomanTours on joint marketing projects, took some trips with the tour company and purchased it in 2004 when the founder retired.

 To ensure each trip unfolds smoothly, WomanTours relies on a custom FileMaker Pro application built by eXcelisys.
-The Tour-Tracker enables WomanTours to manage customer data and relationships; track registrations and payments; allocate resources like support vehicles and rental bikes; assign tour leaders; organize lodging arrangements, restaurant reservations, vendor information and trip itineraries; and manage pre-trip packet mailings.
+This bike tour operator software enables WomanTours to manage customer data and relationships; track registrations and payments; allocate resources like support vehicles and rental bikes; assign tour leaders; organize lodging arrangements, restaurant reservations, vendor information and trip itineraries; and manage pre-trip packet mailings.

-When Marchand took over, she inherited an eXisting FileMaker Pro custom application that came via a subscription service.
+When Marchand took over, she inherited the eXisting FileMaker Pro custom business software that came via a subscription service.
 Almost immediately, she saw opportunities for improvement.
 Marchand understood FileMaker Pro — she had taken classes and utilized an intricate FileMaker Pro app at Terry.
 She tried to make the existing solution work for her but struggled getting the reports she needed.
-Seeing firsthand the limitations of a subscription service, Marchand opted to pursue building her own custom FileMaker Pro app and hired eXcelisys.
+Seeing firsthand the limitations of a subscription service, Marchand opted to build her own custom bike tour operator software system and hired eXcelisys.

-For eXcelisys developer Laura Vie, digging into WomanTours’ FileMaker Pro application was a complete joy ride.
+For eXcelisys developer Laura Vie, digging into WomanTours’ FileMaker Pro tour operator app was a complete joy ride.
 As an avid cyclist herself and secretary of the Missouri Bicycle Federation, Vie was excited to work on the project.
 Vie had pedaled her way through many organized rides and driven SAG several times, so she felt a direct link to the project.